slarda/harness/commands.md

         harness stop
         # stop may take some small amount of time

+## Creating an Admin and Enabling Auth

+Creating admin right after installation can be done with the following steps:

+1. Make sure the python-sdk, the auth-server’s, and the Harness server’s auth is disabled (it is disabled by default after installation)

+1. **`harness start`**
+1. **`auth-server start`** Normally the auth-server is only started when harness is using auth this is the only case it is needed without auth enabled.
+1. `harness user-add admin` # this returns user-id and a secret
+1. `harness stop` and `auth-server stop`
+1. Enable auth for the python-sdk, harness, and the auth-server by editing `harness/bin/harness-env` in the distrubution built using `make-distribution.sh` and `auth-server/bin/auth-server-env` in the location of your Auth Server build.
+The auth enabling variable is documented in both files.
+ - **The user-id** for the admin can be in the ENV in clear text.
+ - **The "secret"** used as the OAuth2 Bearer Token should have an ENV variable that points to a file with read/write permission only for the linux user running harness, much like the permissions used for ssh private keys.
+The secret should be in a file in ~/.ssh/harness-user-key with RW permission only for the user of the SDK or the user who has lunched Harness.
+This mechanism is used on the client-side with the Java or Python SDK as well as the CLI (which uses the Python SDK).
+1. Once the ENV is setup, the user-id and secret are stored securely the CLI will use these to access Harness when auth is enabled.
+2. Set ENV in both servers `-env` files to require TLS.
+1. `harness start` and `auth-server start` these will now require a user-id and credentials for any access since all resources are protected.
+These have been setup in the ENV in step #6.

+**&dagger;**The above process will be wrapped in a `setup-auth.sh` script that will run all the steps and report user-id and credentials while also configuring the ENV and doing all the start/stop of servers to make it functional.
+This is not yet available. **Note**: setting up a remote admin on another machine who connects to Harness across the internet securely is quite possible but the above steps should be executed on the 2 different machines and will not be scripted.

 ## Workflow With Auth

+The primary difference between using the CLI with auth and without is that users are not required without auth and the Auth Server is not launched.
+Any access to the resources of Harness is allowed without auth.
+So enabling auth requires at least 2 users, one "admin" and one "client".
+The remote user of the SDK will usually be a "client" accessing one or more engine-ids via the Events and Queries resource types.
+The "admin" user runs the CLI.

-**Warming**: It is unsafe to use Auth without TLS/SSL enabled since the user credentials (Bearer Token) can be seen in clear text by any man-in-the-middle attack.
+**Warning**: It is unsafe to use Auth without TLS/SSL enabled since the user secret credentials (Bearer Token) can be seen in clear text by any man-in-the-middle attack.
 See [Security](security.md) for a description of how to enable server side TLS and OAuth2.

 In the above workflow when using the Auth-Server we will need to create a user and grant them "client" access to the Engine once it is created.
 The Bearer Token would be used to construct the Java or Python SDK client such as the `EventsClient` and the `QueriesClient`.
-In this sense the Bearer Token acts as credentials.
+In this sense the secret/ OAuth2 Bearer Token acts as credentials.

+ 1. Create the Admin user and enable auth with TLS as described in the section above.

- 1. Start the Harness server after the component services like Spark, DBs, etc:
+ 1. Start the Harness server **after** the component services like MongoDB and others required by the templates used:

         harness start